dasha-samples/blank-slate-app/README.md

 # How to load and the demo app

 This is the most basic of all demo apps.
 It is designed for you to open up and build your own app on top of it.
-Engjoy.
+Enjoy.

 Please join us in our [Developer Community](https://community.dasha.ai).